Gering hosts statewide teaching group's fall convention for 1st time

 Sessions focused on the fundamentals of speech, one-act essentials, coaching techniques and speech and theater advocacy, among other subjects.

-“The focus the entire time has been offering sessions that are practical to coaches, that once they leave convention, they can take what they’ve learned and put it immediately into practice with their teams or when they begin judging in October and November," explained Thompson, a veteran of 15 years of coaching at GHS.
+“The focus the entire time has been offering sessions that are practical to coaches, that once they leave convention, they can take what they’ve learned and put it immediately into practice with their teams or when they begin judging in October and November,” Thompson, a veteran of 15 years of coaching at GHS, said.

 He said he also designed sessions to inspire the veteran teachers to hone their crafts.